yonghuming/visualstudio-docs.zh-cn/docs/test/live-unit-testing.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: c559290c8e88c8b4e37feabc7014188fad15434d
+ms.sourcegitcommit: ff8ecec19f8cab04ac2190f9a4a995766f1750bf
-ms.openlocfilehash: 0a939044b9806236cf55333c30bce24ae0fdb28a
+ms.openlocfilehash: b6955ac571e809a71812b631224fe83d84bff362
 ms.contentlocale: zh-cn
-ms.lasthandoff: 06/08/2017
+ms.lasthandoff: 08/24/2017

 ---

-# <a name="live-unit-testing-with-visual-studio-2017"></a>使用 Visual Studio 2017 进行实施单元测试
+# <a name="live-unit-testing-with-visual-studio-2017"></a>Live Unit Testing with Visual Studio 2017

-在你开发应用程序时，Live Unit Testing 将在后台自动运行任何受影响的单元测试并在 Visual Studio IDE 中实时显示结果和代码覆盖率。 在你修改代码时，Live Unit Testing 可提供关于更改如何影响现有测试和新增代码是否会被一个或多个现存测试覆盖的反馈。 这可在你进行 bug 修复或添加新功能时，温馨地提示你编写单元测试。
+As you are developing an application, Live Unit Testing automatically runs any impacted unit tests in the background and presents the results and code coverage live in the Visual Studio IDE in real-time.
+As you modify your code, Live Unit Testing provides feedback on how your changes impacted existing tests and whether the new code you've added is covered by one or more existing tests.
+This will gently remind you to write unit tests as you are making bug fixes or adding new features.

 > [!NOTE]
-> Live Unit Testing 适用于面向企业版 Visual Studio 2017 中的 .NET Core 或 .NET Framework 的 C# 和 Visual Basic 项目。
+> Live Unit Testing is available for C# and Visual Basic projects that target the .NET Core or .NET Framework in the Enterprise Edition of Visual Studio 2017.

+When you use Live Unit Testing for your tests, Live Unit Testing persists data about the status of your tests.
+Its ability to use persisted data allows Live Unit Testing to offer superior performance while running your tests dynamically in response to code changes.

-## <a name="supported-test-frameworks"></a>受支持的测试框架
+## <a name="supported-test-frameworks"></a>Supported test frameworks
-Live Unit Testing 适用于下表中列出的三个常用的单元测试框架。 表中还列出了其适配器和框架支持的最低版本。 单元测试框架都可从 NuGet.org 获得。
+Live Unit Testing works with the three popular unit testing frameworks listed in the following table.
+The minimum supported version of their adapters and frameworks is also listed in the table.
+The unit testing frameworks are all available from NuGet.org.

 <table>
 <tr>
-   <th>测试框架</th>
+   <th>Test Framework</th>
-   <th>Visual Studio 适配器最低版本</th>
+   <th>Visual Studio Adapter minimum version</th>
-   <th>Framework 最低版本</th>
+   <th>Framework minimum version</th>
 </tr>
 <tr>
    <td>xUnit.net</td>
-   <td> xunit.runner.visualstudio 版本 2.2.0-beta3-build1187</td>
+   <td> xunit.runner.visualstudio version 2.2.0-beta3-build1187</td>
    <td>xunit 2.0</td>
 </tr>
 <tr>
    <td>NUnit</td>
-   <td>NUnit3TestAdapter 版本 3.5.1</td>
+   <td>NUnit3TestAdapter version 3.5.1</td>
-   <td>NUnit 版本 3.5.0</td>
+   <td>NUnit version 3.5.0</td>
 </tr>
 <tr>
    <td>MSTest</td>